4 Hypothesis testing

 • Are the results statistically significant and, if so, what are the estimates for the population?

-• If the results are statistically significant, how large are the differences or associations?
+• How large are the differences or associations?

 A test on one proportion, for example, the proportion of all households reached by a television station, could be reported as follows: